ZeusWPI/hydra/README.md

 Android and iOS application providing all the information a student at [Ghent University](http://www.ugent.be/) needs.

 This application was developed by [Zeus WPI](http://zeus.ugent.be), the computer science working group.
-Please contact [bestuur@zeus.ugent.be](mailto:bestuur@zeus.ugent.be) with any questions.
+Please contact [hydra@zeus.ugent.be](mailto:bestuur@zeus.ugent.be) with any questions.

 ## API

 The scraper pulls the menu from the UGent website and parses into a workable json format.
-The current API is located at http://zeus.ugent.be/~blackskad/resto/api/0.1/ The number at the end of the URL indicates the version of the API.
-Currently the API is at version 0.1
+The current API is located at http://zeus.ugent.be/hydra/api/1.0/.
+The number at the end of the URL indicates the version of the API.
+Currently the API is at version 1.0

 The API currently only supports the JSON format.